Zeioth/compiler.nvim/README.md

 ## Roadmap

 * More manual testing for C#/rust/java/python
 * Unit tests for all languages.
 This project is suitable for TDD.
+Probably the best way would be to create a `tests.lua file that call all the other tests.
+That way we could just do `lua tests.lua` inside nivm to check all languages are compiling correctly.
-The main barrier is we cannot really run overseer tasks directly from the terminal, so any test we implement, would actually be a mock, which is not really useful for our case.
-We might be able to do e2e tests by using vim script to run overseer tasks and parse if the output is successful, but this is a massive amount of work.
+* We might be able to do e2e tests by using vim script to run overseer tasks and parse if the output is successful, but this is a massive amount of work.
 Maybe even big enough to create a package for it.
 Let's keep it as a task for the future for now (contributions on this ground will be welcome).